ugorji/go/FAQ.md

 containing built-in numeric, boolean, string and interface{} types.

-Furthermore, you can bypass including `fast-path.generated.go` in your binary, by building (or running tests and benchmarks) with the tag: `notfastpath`.
+Furthermore, you can bypass including `fast-path.generated.go` in your binary, by building (or running tests and benchmarks) with the tag: `codec.notfastpath`.

-    go install -tags notfastpath
+    go install -tags codec.notfastpath
-    go build -tags notfastpath
+    go build -tags codec.notfastpath
-    go test -tags notfastpath
+    go test -tags codec.notfastpath

-With the tag `notfastpath`, we trim that size to about `700Kb`.
+With the tag `codec.notfastpath`, we trim that size to about `700Kb`.

 Please be aware of the following:

-- At least in our representative microbenchmarks for cbor (for example), passing `notfastpath` tag causes a clear performance loss (about 33%).
+- At least in our representative microbenchmarks for json (for example), passing `codec.notfastpath` tag causes a clear performance loss (about 10%).
   *YMMV*.
 - These values were got from building the test binary that gives > 90% code coverage, and running `go tool nm` on it to see how much space these library symbols took.